 Microsoft Excel Templates

-What are MS Excel Spreadsheet Templates?
+What are Microsoft Office Excel Templates?

-An MS Excel template is a spreadsheet that has been setup, configured and protected to allow data entry in predetermined cells.
+An MS Excel spreadsheet template is a spreadsheet that has been setup, configured and protected to allow data entry in predetermined cells.

-Formulas can be defined that perform calculations on the data entered and the results can be presented graphically in predefined graphs.
+Formulas can be defined that perform calculations on the data entered and the results can be presented graphically in predefined graphs

-Creating spreadsheets from templates allows users with little or no experience of Excel to analyse, present and report on the information they enter.
-Templates help to ensure the quality of data entered by utilising cell formatting and data entry masks.
-By standardising the locations of where data can be entered, multiple spreadsheets can be analysed with ease.
-Data can also be imported into more robust databases if required.
+Templates help to ensure the quality of data entered by utilizing cell formatting and data entry masks.
+By standardizing the locations of where data can be entered, multiple spreadsheets can be analyzed with ease.

 Once a spreadsheet template has been completed, the spreadsheet can be saved as a normal Excel spreadsheet.
 The saved spreadsheet can be amended without changing the original Excel template file.